-A+ CORE HARDWARE/OPERATING SYSTEMS (6 credits) The fundamentals of PC hardware and software as well as advanced concepts.
-It is designed for students who want to pursue careers in IT and students who want to gain practical knowledge of how a computer works.
+A+ CORE HARDWARE/OPERATING SYSTEMS (6 credits) This course is designed for students who want to pursue careers in IT and students who want to gain practical knowledge of how a computer works.
+In a hands-on lab environment, basic fundamentals through advanced concepts of computer hardware and operating systems are covered.
 Prerequisites: Basic keyboarding and computer skills are expected.